DavidHe1127/birds-supply-portal/README.md

 * Add validation
 * Design wireframe

+### Investigation
+* What is the idiomatic way to overwrite semantic-ui built-in sttyles without using !important?

 ### Assumptions
 * Suppliers can only see their own products
 * Each parrot species can only have one product linked to it under each supplier